 It’s finally upon us… Google Stadia has launched!
 Ever since it was announced, there has been a mixture of excitement and cynicism.
-Anticipation and scepticism.
+Anticipation and skepticism.
 So how has it shaped up?

 The launch got off to a less than ideal start.